Primers in molecular biology are used as a start point in DNA synthesis, in vitro as well as in vivo.

 The 3’ to 5’ exonuclease activity of DNA polymerase removes it.

 Note: only a single type of RNA primer is used for DNA replication.

-The DNA polymerase can elongate the polynucleotide strand but can not synthesise it directly (it needs free 3’ end).
+The DNA polymerase can elongate the polynucleotide strand but can not synthesize it directly (it needs a free 3’ end).

 Only RNA polymerase can do so, thus, RNA primer is used in replication.

 There is a difference between synthesizing and elongating nucleotide chains, see the image below,